yujiri8/yujiri.xyz/index.md

 * I found out the real solution to the monospace font size problem: `font-family: monospace, monospace`!
 Thanks to [normalize.css](https://github.com/necolas/normalize.css/blob/master/README.md#pre-code-kbd-samp)!

 * I finally deleted the old crappy novels.
 I really did it.
 They're gone.
-I still reference The Pygon Hybrid in one of the storytelling philosophy aricles, but in a way that makes sense without the full text still being available.
+I still reference The Pygon Hybrid in one of the storytelling philosophy articles, but in a way that makes sense without the full text still being available.

 **August 7:**
 I've done a ton of editing old articles of storytelling and my Mass Effect review, and posted a new short: [A couple of garbage, under-criticized tropes](fiction/bad_tropes).